We are a global higher education association dedicated to advancing faith and intellect for the common good.

 Establish and maintain a Christ-centered community that supports a safe, inclusive, fun and transformative residential learning environment for undergraduate students.

-Advise the residence Hall Council (in residence halls) and serve on Hall Council Advisors committee, with a focus on community development through student advocacy and programs.
+Advise the Area Council (in residence halls) and serve on Area Council Advisors committee, with a focus on community development through student advocacy and social programs.

 Provide support for undergraduate housing selection process.